1. Apply at a McKendree Admission Office or apply online.

 If you have specific questions about your personal eligibility, please contact the VA directly.

-Effective this fall, McKendree University, in partnership with the Department of Veterans Affairs (VA), will offer a full tuition scholarship to veterans who qualify and apply under the Post-9/11 GI Bill.
+McKendree University, in partnership with the Department of Veterans Affairs (VA), offers a full tuition scholarship to veterans who qualify and apply under the Post-9/11 GI Bill.

-The new initiative, entitled the Yellow Ribbon Program, is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-McKendree has entered into a voluntary agreement with the VA to fund tuition expenses that exceeds the highest public in-state undergraduate tuition and fees.
+The Yellow Ribbon Program, is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
+McKendree entered into a voluntary agreement with the VA to fund tuition expenses that exceeds the highest public in-state undergraduate tuition and fees.
 McKendree will waive 50 percent, the maximum amount allowed, of the difference in tuition cost and the VA will match that amount.
 This will enable qualified students to essentially attend McKendree tuition-free.

 Just like the other benefits of the Post 9/11 GI Bill, the Yellow Ribbon Program is treated like a grant, not a loan.
 Military students that benefit from the Yellow Ribbon Program do not have to pay back the benefits they receive.

-“McKendree University is pleased to participate in the Yellow Ribbon Program by initiating this new scholarship.
-We have a long history of serving the military community and we hope that the McKendree Post-9/11 Veteran Award will enable even greater numbers of veterans to take advantage of the outstanding programs that we offer,” said Dr. Christine Bahr, provost and dean of the university.
+“McKendree University has a long history of serving the military community and we hope that the McKendree Post-9/11 Veteran Award will enable even greater numbers of veterans to take advantage of the outstanding programs that we offer,” said Dr. Christine Bahr, provost and dean of the university.

 Concurrent Admissions Program (ConAp)